-The Acting City Librarian recommends that the Budget Committee recommends that the Toronto Public Library Board:
+The Budget Committee recommends that the Toronto Public Library Board:

-1. approves the 2015 - 2024 capital budget and plan submission, which meets the City debt targets, and requests funding of \$14.450 million debt (\$19.334 million gross) in 2015 and \$153.235 million debt (\$242.367 million gross) over 2015 - 2024; and 2. requests the City to adjust the 2015 operating budget target to recognize the second year impact of \$0.763 million in 2015 for the additional operating costs associated with the operations of the new Fort York and Scarborough Civic Centre branches.
+1. takes the position that there should be no "discount rate" for development charges due to the projected large development charge surplus even with the discount rate applied (notwithstanding the conservative assumptions of the background study); 2. takes the position that no further debt funding over and above what has already been committed be made available for the First Parliament Site without explicit Board approval, and this be communicated to the City of Toronto; 3. approves the 2015 - 2024 Capital Budget and Plan submission, which meets the City debt targets, and requests funding of \$14.450 million debt (\$19.334 million gross) in 2015 and \$153.235 million debt (\$242.367 million gross) over 2015 - 2024; and 4. requests the City to adjust the 2015 operating budget target to recognize the second year impact of \$0.763 million in 2015 for the additional operating costs associated with the operations of the new Fort York and Scarborough Civic Centre branches.